Tyrrhenian amphora

 The Tyrrhenian amphora is a specific shape of Attic black-figure neck amphora.
-Tyrrhenian amphorae were only produced during a short period, about 565 to 550 BC.
-They are ovoid in shape and bear striking decorations.
-The handle is usually decorated with a lotus-palmette cross or vegetal tendrils.
-It always terminates in a red-painted ridge.
+Tyrrhenian amphorae were only produced during a short period, about 570/65 to 545 BC.
+The body is ovoid in shape and bears striking decorations.
+The neck is usually decorated with a lotus-palmette festoon or cross.
+The neck always terminates in a red-painted plastic ridge.
 The vase body is painted with several friezes.
 The uppermost of these, on the shoulder, is usually especially notable.
 It often contains mythological scenes, but the first erotic motifs in Attic vase painting also occur here.
 Unique motifs include the sacrifice of Polyxena.
 Often, the figures are explained by added inscriptions.
 The other friezes, usually two to three in number, are often decorated with animals.
-At times, a frieze is replaced with a vegetal band.
+At times, a frieze is replaced with a vegetal band, a continuous lotus-palmette festoon.